MahmoudHegazi/Login_form_with_secuirty-/README.md

 This is RESTFull API with login function and logout and sginup I stored the user info in the login session this is my first Own login form I used to use Oauth2 for handle login session

+0 chance to get user password even  if you have the source code with you you will find yourself inside A maze

+## note
+this is my own securty function I build it using my ownlogic there are many other good ways to make your login cus this it's not strong enogh alone so if you are begginer don't use this!!!